Partnerships against human trafficking

 • United Nations Office on Drugs and Crime

-On the ground, we foster relationships with NGOs, government ministries and social services to ensure victims of trafficking receive appropriate treatment and care, and are protected throughout the identification and judicial processes.
+On the ground, we foster relationships with NGOs, government ministries and social services to ensure victims of trafficking and migrants receive appropriate treatment and care, and are protected throughout the identification and judicial processes.

 Private sector partners play a key role in preventing, identifying and reporting suspected cases of human trafficking.
 In 2018, for example, Uber was the first private sector partner to join INTERPOL’s Human Trafficking Expert Group, followed by Western Union.
 We have also built strong working relationships with financial institutions, transportation, accommodation and online service providers.